seqcode/multimds/README.md

 # MultiMDS

 MultiMDS is a tool for locus-specific structural comparisons of two Hi-C datasets.
 It jointly infers and aligns 3D structures from two datasets, such as different cell types.
-The output is aligned 3D structure files (which can be plotted, see below).
+The output is aligned 3D structure files (which can be plotted, see below), locus-specific quantifications of relocalization, and compartment changes as a fraction of total relocalization.
+The amount of relocalization at each locus represents how much the locus changes between the datasets, which may be correlated with functional changes.
+The compartment fraction represents the importance of compartment changes to the global reorganization, which is expected to be 1/3 by chance.
+An enrichment of compartment changes suggests differential compartmentalization between the datasets.
+A lack of enrichment (or depletion) suggests that compartment-independent changes (such as TAD changes) dominate.

 ## Installation

 Requirements: